Your Inner Compass relaunches as a month-to-month membership in June 2026. Add your email to know when doors open.

 That's what I'm offering.
 Not a way to become the mother who has it figured out.
 A way to become someone who doesn't need to.

-This isn't about being calm all the time.
-We actually don't even want to be calm all the time (what??).
 Anxiety, worry, anger, grief, all of it.
-These are not problems to be fixed.
-They're information.
-They're part of being alive, and they're especially part of being pregnant and becoming a mother.
+These aren't problems to be fixed.
+They're part of being alive, and especially part of becoming a mother.

 This is the practice.
 Not getting rid of the hard feelings.
 Being able to feel them and come back to yourself anyway.